Have You Met Them?

 Linda

 Full of sass and quick-witted humor, Linda brings a cheery disposition to any film set.
-She joined the Morgan Marquette crew in 2021 with her debut in “Touch-Tone Telephone”, but has since been spotted in several others of his films.
+She joined the Troupe in 2021 with her debut in “Waiting For Your Call”, but has since been spotted in several others of his films.
 She is most well known for her glowing eyes – and glowing reviews!

 Henry